-Presentation state thumbnail images appear in the thumbnail panel under the Presentation Group header and have a presentation state icon, on top.
-One thumbnail series exists for each series containing an image with a defined presentation state.
-Load the thumbnail into an image frame to render the series.
+Presentation state thumbnail images appear in the thumbnail panel under the Presentation Group header and have a presentation state icon, and the presentation state icon, and have a presentation state icon, and the thumbnail into an image frame to render the series.
 Double-click the presentation group header in the thumbnail panel while pressing the Ctrl button to render all presentation groups for the study in a single image frame.
 Hide presentation state series from the Presentation Group by clearing the Show Presentation Thumbnails box under the Settings tab in the Customize Settings panel.

-Key images appear in the thumbnail panel after the Presentation Group header and have a key image icon, on top.
+Key images appear in the thumbnail panel after the Presentation Group header and have a key image icon, \square , on top.
 One thumbnail series exists for each report component containing key images.
 Load the thumbnail into an image frame to render the series like other images.
 Double-click the presentation group header in the thumbnail panel while pressing the Ctrl button to render all presentation groups for the study, including the key images, in a single image frame.
 Hide key image series from the Presentation Group by clearing the Show Presentation Thumbnails box under the Settings tab in the Customize Settings panel.